 In the following pseudocode, if the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the primary cell, MPDCCHmax,slot,μ and CPDCCHmax,slot,μ are replaced by MPDCCHmax,Xs,μ and CPDCCHmax,Xs,μ respectively, and MPDCCHtotal,slot,μ and CPDCCHtotal,slot,μ are replaced by MPDCCHtotal,Xs,μ and CPDCCHtotal,Xs,μ respectively.

-For all search space sets that a UE monitors PDCCH on the primary cell within a slot n, or within a group of Xs slots for a corresponding combination Xs,Ys, or within a span in slot n, denote by Scss a set of CSS sets, except for CSS sets provided by searchSpaceMCCH, searchSpaceMTCH, searchSpaceMulticastMCCH, searchSpaceMulticastMTCH or by SearchSpace in pdcch-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI, with cardinality of Icss and by Suss a set of USS sets and CSS sets provided by searchSpaceMCCH, searchSpaceMTCH or by SearchSpace in pdcch-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI with cardinality of Juss for scheduling on the primary cell.
+For all search space sets that a UE monitors PDCCH on the primary cell within a slot n, or within a group of Xs slots for a corresponding combination Xs,Ys, or within a span in slot n, denote by Scss a set of CSS sets, except for CSS sets provided by searchSpaceMCCH, searchSpaceMTCH, searchSpaceMulticastMCCH, searchSpaceMulticastMTCH or by SearchSpace in pdcch-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI, with cardinality of Icss and by Suss a set of USS sets and CSS sets provided by searchSpaceMCCH, searchSpaceMTCH or by SearchSpace in pdcch-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI with cardinality of Juss with PDCCH candidates and non-overlapping CCEs counted on the primary cell.
 The location of search space sets sj, 0≤j<Juss, in Suss is according to an ascending order of the search space set index.

 Denote by MScss(i)(L), 0≤i<Icss, the number of counted PDCCH candidates for monitoring for CSS set Scss(i) and by MSuss(j)(L), 0≤j<Juss, the number of counted PDCCH candidates for monitoring for search space set Suss(j).
 If a UE indicates numBD-twoPDCCH-r17 with value of 3 and is provided searchSpaceLinkingId with same value for search space sets sj and si, with si<sj, set MScss(j)(L)=2∙MScss(j)(L) if si and sj are CSS sets or set MSuss(j)(L)=2∙MSuss(j)(L) if si and sj are USS sets.